-Permission to take an MA degree with thesis can be obtained only by application to both the student's advisor and to the Director of the Doctoral Program.
+Permission to take an MA degree with thesis or comprehensive exam can be obtained only by application to both the student's advisor and to the Director of the Doctoral Program.
 A student should also notify Anne Marie Campian and Sarah Holterman.